gyuujiru1212112/real-time-chat-app/README.md

 4. Run one or more instances of the client to interact with the application: `cargo run --release -p client`

-### Example Useage - Create a chat between two users
+### Example Usage - Create a chat between two users

 This example requires two client instances running in seperate terminals: